 Quantitative Methods for Spatial Analysis

 Statistical techniques for solving spatial problems.
 Descriptive and inferential spatial statistics.
 Spatial pattern analysis.
 Regression modeling with spatial data.
-Prerequisites: GEO 303, STA 382.
+This course may be offered in an online or hybrid format.
+Prerequisites: GEO 303, STA 382; or GEO 501, graduate standing in the Data Mining or Health GIS certificate program; or graduate standing in the MS GIS program.

 Advanced Remote Sensing Systems